 Highlight accomplishments and projects.

-When adding descriptions to your experiences, don’t simply copy and paste a job description.
+When highlighting your experiences, don’t simply copy and paste a job description.
 Instead, opt for around five bullet points that share your accomplishments and demonstrate your leadership capabilities.
 Make sure to include any systems you helped implement or other relevant special projects that may be outside of your day-to-day responsibilities.
 Think of these descriptions as easy-to-read highlight reels and include numbers and stats to quantify impact.

 Show your work.